enebular/enebular-runtime-agent/README.md

 ## Running

 As this application communicates with the main enebular-agent, that application must be started first.
-More specifically, you must run the **'local'** port of the enebular-agent.
+More specifically, you must run the 'local' port [1] of the enebular-agent.
 For information on how to configure and run enebular-agent, refer to its project readme.

+[1]: Here a 'port' refers to the individual enebular-agent versions created to allow it to work with external services such as AWS IoT and Mbed Cloud.

 Once the the main enebular-agent application is running you can run the `enebular-agent-mbed-cloud-connector.elf` executable.
 Once it has connected to Mbed Cloud, it is available for use as an agent with enebular.